timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: Introduction

 \textit{Time series} are sequences of values whose fluctuations are associated with the passing of time.
 All sensor data is given this way and the pervasive use of monitoring devices in digital health~\cite{Rajkomar18health}, predictive maintenance~\cite{Lin19predictiveMaintenance}, or cyber-security~\cite{Susto18cyber} has led to an enormous increase of available time series data.
 Automated time series estimators (TSE) are applied to process this data.
-This subsumes all ML models that assign any kind of number to a time series and includes classification~\cite{bagnall17,fawaz19,Schafer16Scalable} as well as other value prediction tasks.
+This subsumes all machine learning models that assign any kind of number to a time series, including classification~\cite{bagnall17,fawaz19,Schafer16Scalable} and other value prediction tasks.
 With the rise of machine learning applications on time series, explanations of their behavior are much needed.
-We introduce \TXP, a post-hoc local explanation framework for time series estimators.
+However, existing local approaches, like class activation maps for neural networks~\cite{fawaz19} and superposition of shapelets~\cite{hills13shapeletJournal} or symbolic aggregate/Fourier approximation windows~\cite{nguyen19InterpretableLinearJournal} are limited to few models.
+To enable the explanation of any model, we propose \TXP, a post-hoc local explanation framework for time series estimators.

-To generate a local explanation, model-agnostic approaches often use perturbation in that they query the ML model in the vicinity of the input whose analysis they want to explain.
+To generate a local explanation, \emph{model-agnostic} approaches often use perturbation in that they query the ML model in the vicinity of the input whose analysis they want to explain.
 We call this input the \emph{specimen}.
 By slightly altering its features, one can gain insight into which of those features are relevant to the model, yielding an \emph{explanation} as the result.
-To flesh out such an approach, one needs to define \emph{mapping functions} detailing how to perturb the specimen.
-Ribeiro et al.\ pioneered work in this direction with \texttt{LIME}, introducing mappings for images, text, and tabular data~\cite{ribeiro16}.
-Multiple extensions have subsequently been proposed, recently unified by Lundberg and Lee with their \texttt{SHAP} tool, in particular its model-agnostic explanation generator \texttt{Kernel SHAP}~\cite{lundberg17}.
+To flesh out such an approach, one needs to define \emph{mapping functions} detailing how to perturb the specimen. \citet{ribeiro16} pioneered work in this direction with \texttt{LIME}, introducing mappings for images, text, and tabular data.
+Multiple extensions have subsequently been proposed, recently unified by \citet{lundberg17} with their \texttt{SHAP} tool, in particular its model-agnostic explanation generator \texttt{Kernel SHAP}.